DFRobot/DFRobot_SSD1306/README.md

 ## Feature

-Support different drawings in the screen, including point, line, circle, rectangle, triangle,rounded rectangle and some commands
+Support different drawings in the screen, including point, line, circle, rectangle, triangle,rounded rectangle and some commands.<br>
-Support English characters and character library chips of DFRobot modules
+Support English characters and character library chips of DFRobot modules.<br>
-IIC: the redraw rate is more than 30 frames per second when redrawed by ESP series controllers
+IIC: the redraw rate is more than 30 frames per second when redrawed by ESP series controllers<br>

 ## Installation